-The Nuclear Engineering Program is proud to announce that we will award 8‐12 students to receive 2018 NRC Nuclear Excellence Scholarship/Award.
-The scholarship will be $7000 toward recipients’ tuition in one or two semester span ($7000 to Spring 2018 only or $3500 to Spring and $3500 to Summer).
+The Nuclear Engineering Program is proud to announce that we will award 8-12 students to receive 2020 NRC Nuclear Excellence Scholarship/Award.
+The scholarship will be $7000 toward recipients’ tuition in either Fall 2020 or Spring 2021 semester (the recipient will choose a semester to use, or split between two semesters).
 Previous recipients are welcome to apply again.
 The basic criteria for a possible recipient are:

 - be US Citizen or Permanent Resident;

-- 3. will graduate on or after May 2019 (co‐terminal students who graduate then are fine), and
+- will graduate on or after December 2020, and